calculix/ccx2paraview/README.md

     ccx2paraview yourjobname.frd vtk
     ccx2paraview yourjobname.frd vtu
+    ccx2paraview yourjobname.frd hdf

-Also you can pass both formats to convert .frd to .vtk and .vtu at once.
+Also you can pass more than one format to convert .frd to .vtk, .vtu or .vtkhdf at once.

 There are also the following aliases for converting files to a fixed format

     ccxToVTK yourjobname.frd
     ccxToVTU yourjobname.frd
+    ccxToHDF yourjobname.frd

 ### Using ccx2paraview in your python code